rust-unofficial/patterns/functional/lenses.md

     }
 }

-// static version: one singular type at a time, but any type with one piece of code fn unique_ids_set<R: CustomerId>(records: &[R]) -> HashSet<u64> {
+// static polymorphism: allows one singular type at a time, but a function call with any type fn unique_ids_set<R: CustomerId>(records: &[R]) -> HashSet<u64> {
     records.iter().map(|r| r.get_customer_id()).collect()
 }

-// dynamic version: any type on a per-record basis, allowing collecting different records together fn unique_ids_boxed<I>(iterator: I) -> HashSet<u64> where I: Iterator<Item=Box<dyn CustomerId>> {
+// dynamic polymorphism: iterates over any type, allowing collecting different records together fn unique_ids_boxed<I>(iterator: I) -> HashSet<u64> where I: Iterator<Item=Box<dyn CustomerId>> {
     iterator.map(|r| r.as_ref().get_customer_id()).collect()
 }
 ```

-Though it looks very different, this implements the functional concept of a lens.
+The versions of `unique_ids` shown here implement the *concept* of a lens.

-Lenses are a way to allow accessing parts of a data type in an abstract way.[^1] We have a generic operation -- getting a customer ID associated with a record -- that can apply to multiple types, each of which has a different method of "observation" of the desired data.
+Lenses are a way to allow accessing parts of a data type in an abstract, unified way.[^1]
+Lenses define a generic operation -- in our case, getting a customer ID from a record -- that can apply to multiple types.
+This is so even though each type has a different way to "observe" the desired data.

-At first glance, it may seem more like Rust is using "duck typing", the way that dynamic languages would.
+At first glance, it may seem more like Rust is using "duck typing", the way that dynamic languages do.
 However, there are significant differences:

+1. Static type checking is maintained.
+Only types which "opt-in" to having a customer ID (with an `impl CustomerId` block) can be placed into the iterator or collection.
+Duck typed languages require this to be a runtime check, which can then go wrong at runtime.
-1. Each copy of `CustomerId` lives with the type.
-In particular, this means they can live in different crates than definition of `CustomerId`, and become extensible beyond the original author's ideas.
+1. The `impl CustomerId` block lives with the type.
+This means the type can live in a different crate than definition of `CustomerId` itself, maintaining extensibility.

-2. The definition of `CustomerId` is consistent throughout the program.
-It is impossible to accidentally put an extra parameter on one of the types, which would cause a type error at runtime.
-That will manifest as a compile time error instead.
+1. The definition of `CustomerId` is consistent throughout the program.
+Unlike some approaches functional languages take (discussed below), it is impossible to accidentally change the type in such a way the trait becomes "invalid" at runtime.

-3. In many functional languages, data structures are immutable.
-While traits allow mutation of types, the pattern itself makes "deep copying" types with small changes much easier and cheaper if you want to avoid mutation.
+1. In many functional languages, data structures are immutable.
+While Rust's traits allow mutation of types, the lense concept is designed to make deep copying types with small changes much easier.
+(Deep copies which are often optimized differently by the runtime. but that's another story.)

 Most functional languages take a different approach to this concept, however.
 They prefer instead to use other features Rust does not have -- a form of partial function construction known as "currying" -- to do it with functions instead.